evolvingstuff/vdw2/content/posts/strong-bones-need-both-physical-activity-and-vitamin-d.md

 ### Comment by VitaminDWiki

-<a href="/posts/cofactors" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1270">Cofactors</a>, including Calcium, Magnesium, Vitamin K2, boron, and Slicon are also very important in building bones
+[Cofactors](/tags/cofactors.html), including Calcium, Magnesium, Vitamin K2, boron, and Slicon are also very important in building bones